 Vietnam Campus Engage is a non-profit organization founded in 2018.

-We are a resource center for the Vietnamese universities which are committed to advance civic education for generation transformation and social transformation.
+We are a resource center for the Vietnamese universities which are committed to advance civic education for social transformation.

 Our mission: To foster the environment for the development of community engaged learning and for addressing the needs of community by building capacity and partnerships and opening dialogues between higher education institutions, faculties, students, community organizations, corporate and public entities while yearning for a better and sustainable society for all.